 If children have fixed mindsets they find it hard to cope if they think they can’t do something or make a mistake: we teach our children to think about mistakes in a good way, because they provide us with learning opportunities.
 This has a really positive effect on how children approach learning and support each other, e.g. we don’t have set ability groups that are fixed for the year and children strive to improve their PB (Personal Best) rather than having ‘coming top of the class’ as their goal.

-To support children with their learning we are trying to promote good ‘Learning Habits’ – you can read about our Learning Habits by clicking on the link.
+To support children with their learning we are trying to promote good ‘Learning Habits’ – you can read all about them by clicking on this link: GCPS Learning Habits